Koen1999/vscode-suricata-check-extension/README.md

 For a complete overview of available command line options, check out the [CLI Reference](https://suricata-check.teuwen.net/cli.html).

+## Suppressing issues for individual rules

+You can suppress issues on a per-rule basis by adding a `# suricata-check: ignore` comment.

+For example, `# suricata-check: ignore C.*` will disable all Community checkers for a the rule behind which the comment is placed.

+More details can be found in the [documentation on suppressing rules](https://suricata-check.teuwen.net/ignore.html).

 ## Performance

 For optimal performance, we suggest setting `suricata-check.importStrategy` to `fromEnvironment` and installing `suricata-check` with `regex` into your environment using `pip install -U suricata-check[performance]`.